There’s nothing wrong with discerning adults wishing to smoke a little bit of weed every now and then.

 Weed also makes everything sound, taste, feel, look, and smell better.

-Even so, after awhile it begins to have the opposite of its intended effect but you continue smoking just to feel normal or not be depressed.
+after awhile it begins to have the opposite of its intended effect but you continue smoking just to feel normal or not be depressed.

 It’s a vicious cycle.